-Axumite:
+Axumite Village:

-Note payable on September 30, 2019, was \$1,319,233 arising from a credit line agreement entered between MVB Bank INC and Axumite.
+Note payable on September 30, 2020, and September 30, 2019 was \$8,444,539 and \$1,319,233 respectively, arising from a credit line agreement entered between MVB Bank INC and Axumite.
 On July 9, 2019, Axumite along with its lender, MVB Bank INC collateralized the Note with a Deed of Trust for an aggregate principal loan amount of \$10,000,000, for the purposes of advancing, to completion, the construction of 35 condominium units on the parcels of land ordinarily identified as 1036 S Highland Street, 1100 S Highland Street and 1106 S Highland Street, Arlington, VA.
 The note is repayable at current Wall Street Journal Prime interest rate plus .50% with a floor of 5.75% amortized over 24 months on the balance drawn down and outstanding on the line of credit from time to time.
 The note has a provision for two six (6) month extension options, providing no default event occurs.
 The initial 6-month extension may be exercised if a minimum of 18 units have been sold and settled during the initial 24-month loan term.
 The second 6-month extension becomes available if there are not any events of defaults and a minimum of 28 units have been sold and settled.
-A fee of .25% is applied to each extension granted.
+A fee of 0.25% is applied to each extension granted.